-Credit transfer is dependent on the content of the unit/s from which those credits were gained matching the content of the unit/s for which they wish to claim.
+Credit transfer can only be granted where the content of the unit/s from which those credits matches the content of the unit/s they wish to claim.
 If a student transfers from one named Diploma to another (either within or between AVAs), credits already achieved may be transferred if:

-- The credits are derived from units that are equivalent to an Open Awards unit which is acceptable within the rules of combination for the named Diploma to which the student is transferring. - There are no more than a maximum of 50% of the units of any Diploma being achieved in this way. - Equivalent units can be claimed as long as they have been achieved within the last 5 years.
+- The credits are derived from units that are equivalent to an Open Awards unit which is acceptable within the rules of combination for the named Diploma to which the student is transferring. - There are no more than a maximum of 50% of the units of any Diploma being achieved in this way. - Equivalent units can only be claimed if achieved within the last 5 years.